Chevrah First Steps

 Clergy are essential to the establishment of the chevrah by supporting the chevrah from the bima, drashot, educational programs, and personal relationships.

 Meet with the rabbi or clergy or group of rabbis to discuss how the chevrah will fit into the community and to clearly define expectations.
 Educate clergy in the details of chevrah work, its power and beauty, and the rituals involved.
 Make them aware of modern taharah manuals that could be used.
+Give them books so they can educate themselves in addition to becoming inspired by speaking with you.
 The award-winning book, Jewish Rites of Death, Stories of Beauty and Transformation, by Richard A. Light, explains the profound impact of doing taharah, while A Plain Pine Box, by Rabbi Arnold Goodman, explains the scope of this work and development strategies.
-Chesed Shel Emet: The Truest Act of Kindness (3rd Ed.), by Rabbi Stuart Kelman and Dan Fendel, is a taharah manual and commentary on the underlying meaning of the liturgy recited during the ritual.
+Chesed Shel Emet: The Truest Act of Kindness (3rd Ed.), by Rabbi Stuart Kelman and Dan Fendel, is a taharah manual and commentary on the underlying meaning of the liturgy recited during the ritual, and To Midwife A Soul, by Richard A. Light, is a taharah manual with chanting by Rabbi Shefa Gold designed for ease of use in the taharah room.

 Having clergy participate as members of the chevrah can be very influential and powerful for the community.
 However, don’t be discouraged if they decline the invitation; often their plates are simply too full.